 - CON: Very expensive; weak set bonus

-Also please note that the next module is very likely to extend on your choices of Artifact Gear.
-This will devalue the current line of Masterwork products and might feel like overspending in hindsight.
-Especially in case your build can’t fully utilize the extra stats, I would think twice about upgrading to item level 500 gear.
+Also please note that Ravenloft has devalued the current line of Masterwork products, which might make it feel like overspending.
+Especially in case your build can’t fully utilize the extra stats, I would think twice about upgrading to Masterwork sets.

 That’s our overview of available Artifact Gear with all their pros and cons!
 In case you have any questions or remarks, make sure to post them in the comments below or visit the corresponding thread on our message board!

 Neverwinter UN:Blogged is always looking for writers to contribute to the blog.
 If you are an active player and search for a way to spread your opinions, analysis, diaries or reviews to more than 40,000 regular visitors, then don’t hesitate and get in touch with us on our contact page or message board!
 We are currently especially looking for console and PVP content, but that’s not exclusive.
 There is no frequency requirement, you post how often you want.